WonuAkingbuwa/trigenometry/README.md

 ### Usage

-Currently we split out makign a curve form ploting it:
+Currently we split out making a curve from plotting it:

 ```r
 c2c <- cor2curve(...)